tiwariPC/JMETriggerAnalysis/Common/test/makeTRKCustomizationFunction.md

-  for the final object that combines all the (sub-)sequences relevant to track and vertex reconstruction use a `cms.Sequence` named `process.globalreco_tracking` (i.e. the name of the TRK reconstruction sequence in the Offline reconstruction).
+  for the final object that combines all the (sub-)sequences relevant to track and vertex reconstruction use a `cms.Sequence` named `process.globalreco_tracking` (use this exact name, as this is assumed to be the name of the TRK sequence in other customization functions, e.g. the one for Jets/MET).

   **Note**: since we are currently using sequences instead of tasks, some modifications (usually, additions) might need to be made inside the TRK sequences